 - Alignment with the convention theme and any relevant division theme

 - Relevance, timeliness, and general interest level of topic

 - Attention to audience engagement and interaction

-If you are unsure of the suitability of your proposal to a particular group, click on the group names below to learn what each group may be looking for in proposal submissions for this year.
+If you are unsure of the suitability of your proposal to a particular group or Special Strand, click on the unit names below to learn what each group may be looking for in proposal submissions for this year.
 We encourage you to contact the Convention Planner for that Division or Group.

 Descriptions of the AECT Divisions and Affiliates can be found at: www.aect.org/

 AECT is planning to provide child care services to members who need it during the next